zbalkan/zbalkan.github.io/_posts/2025-02-23-wazuh-sysmon-guidance.md

   - Write custom rules for Sysmon events not covered by the default ruleset, or
   - Exclude those events in your Sysmon configuration to minimize the load[^2].

 This approach will give you the best of both worlds.
 To help other Wazuh users, I provided modified versions of the most popular Sysmon configurations in gists.
-Please compare the original versions against the ones I shared to understand what has been suppressed.
+Please compare the original versions against the ones I shared to see the notes on further details and understand what has been suppressed.

 Enjoy!